Devanshi-Y/AIoT-Fire-Detection/README.md

 This project was built for academic purposes as part of the AIOT mini-project.
 Feel free to use, modify, and extend.

----

-> **Viva answer if asked "Why not just use one sensor?"**
-> *"A single sensor produces false positives from everyday stimuli — sunlight triggers the flame sensor, cooking triggers smoke, weather triggers temperature.
-We use multi-sensor fusion across two nodes so that no single environmental event can create a false fire alert.
-This is the same principle used in commercial industrial fire systems."*